-Two main reasons that affect the available bandwidths are the increasing number of mobile users and the high bandwidth required by the new multimedia services (video, images, audio, data ... etc.).
-The main duty of mobile network is to have better control of admission of the new calls (this is known as the call admission control problem), and also to reserve bandwidth in neighboring cell to maintain the existing call without dropping (this is known as the resource reservation problem) and to provide the service without interruption for a large number of customers.
+Two main reasons that affect the available bandwidths are the increasing number of VANET users and the high bandwidth required by the new multimedia services (video, images, audio, data ... etc.).
+The main duty of VANET network is to have better control of admission of the new calls (this is known as the call admission control problem), and also to reserve bandwidth in neighboring cell to maintain the existing call without dropping (this is known as the resource reservation problem) and to provide the service without interruption for a large number of customers.
 This makes the problem of call admission control (CAC) and Resource Reservation (RR).
-A new solution to solve the problem of CAC and RR is proposed
+In this Paper, we are introducing a new solution to solve the problem of CAC and RR.